-Applicants requesting the “non-profit” rental rate must be prepared to provide documentation of the organization's 501 c 3 status.
+Applicants requesting the “non-profit” rental rate must be prepared to provide documentation of the organization's non-profit or not-for-profit status.

 The City will determine the appropriate fee from the City’s adopted fee schedule based on the status of the renter and nature of the event.

-Damage deposits will be refunded within 30 days after the event provided all conditions of the reservation were met and all rules and policies were followed.
-If any condition was not met to the satisfaction of City staff, the damage deposit may be forfeited in whole or in part.
+Security deposits will be refunded after the event provided all conditions of the reservation were met and all facility rules and policies were followed.
+If any condition was not met to the satisfaction of City staff, the security deposit may be forfeited in whole or in part.

 Insurance requirements will be evaluated on a case-by-case basis; additional event insurance may be required when renting the facility if your event includes factors such as the service of alcohol or is open to the public.